steepl/steepl/README.md

 <p align="center">👋 Hallo, Hello, Hola!
-I'm a Software Engineer from the Netherlands. </br> I'm not that active on GitHub, but feel free to check out some of my projects.</p>
+I'm a Software Engineer from the Netherlands. </br> I'm not that active on GitHub, but feel free to check out some of my projects. </p> </br>

 ```mermaid
   gitGraph: